-This policy protects the amenity of those who live in residential areas but not those who live in town centres, which may have different characteristics.
+This policy protects the amenity of those who live in residential areas but not those who live in town centers.
+Town centre dwellers may be from different equality groups from those living elsewhere but this is not known.
+For most people there is also some choice over where to locate.
 This policy is likely to benefit in particular those who are at home for most of the day as they would otherwise feel the effects of disturbance more, including older people, disabled people, young mothers, young children.
 It would also benefit people with learning disabilities more as they are less likely to be able to take action if their environment is unpleasant.